0scrm/base-template-knacss/README.md

 * `vendor/` : Default third party "plugins"
 * `components/` : Default KNACSS components

-Custom Sass folder :
+Custom SASS folder :
 * `template/` : User's variables & custom stylesheets

 ## What about creating your website using KNACSS ?

-Even if KNACSS is super light and easy-to-use, you'll need to go trough the (small — but in French) [documentation](https://www.knacss.com/doc.html).
+Even if KNACSS is super light and easy-to-use, you'll need to go trough the (short — but in French) [documentation](https://www.knacss.com/doc.html).

 Then, you can either use the ready-to-use `knacss.css` file or work with the sass files.